 As of August 31, 2021, NTIC had a total of 78 full-time employees located in North America, consisting of 21 in sales and marketing, 19 in research and development and lab, 27 in administration, and 11 in production.
-As of August 31, 2021, NTIC's wholly-owned subsidiary in China had 35 full-time employees, its majority-owned subsidiary in India had 9 full-time employees, its wholly owned subsidiary in Mexico had no full-time employees, and its holding company, NTI Asean, had no full-time employees.
+As of August 31, 2021, NTIC's wholly-owned subsidiary in China had 35 full-time employees, its majority-owned subsidiary in Brazil had 20 full-time employees, its majority-owned subsidiary in India had 9 full-time employees, its wholly owned subsidiary in Mexico had no full-time employees, and its holding company, NTI Asean, had no full-time employees.
 Effective as of September 1, 2021, NTIC purchased the remaining 50% ownership interest in its former Indian joint venture, Harita-NTI Limited, and will continue selling its ZERUST products in India through this wholly-owned subsidiary.
 Harita-NTI has 58 full-time employees.
 There are no unions representing NTIC's employees, and NTIC believes that its relations with its employees are good.